Find Yourself similar games & best alternatives

 Game with the same Relaxation vibe

--2"Tense and suspenseful atmosphere with jump scares creates emotional strain rather than relaxation."
+-2"Tense atmosphere with jump scares and time pressure creates sustained emotional strain."

 "Tense atmosphere and jump scares create sustained emotional strain rather than relaxation."